53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 It removes a theme from `ignored_theme` setting.

+> To show file icons, need to create an icon theme.
+Use command InstallTheme.

 ### Reset Icon

 If icon has been changed for another option.
 This command will reset to default icon, removing the changed icon from `change_icon` setting.